Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

 CBSE Class 12 Economics- Recommended Books

 The prescribed book for Economics is the NCERT Economics book.
-NCERT Class 12 Economics books have detailed explanations of each and every topic in a very easy language.
+NCERT Class 12 Economics books and class 12 Economcis notes have detailed explanations of each and every topic in a very easy language.
 By studying for the NCERT books students can clear the Economics exam with good marks.
+Vidya Setu learning provides the NCERT class 12 economics syllabus and NCERT books for free.

 CBSE Class 12 Economics Exam 2021: Preparation Tips